Why Prompt Management Matters for Agentic Applications

 Ingesting data into an OpenSearch cluster looks easy if you read the documentation.
 The truth is it is easy, but it all depends on how much you care about the data you are ingesting.
 Let me go one step back.
 Why do we even use OpenSearch?
 With the rise of AI, you also need a knowledge base.
 These knowledge bases can be hosted in OpenSearch.
 However, to use the OpenSearch database, you must also fill it out with data.

-Cross-Stack RDS User Provisioning and Schema Migrations with AWS Lambda
+RDS User Provisioning and Schema Migrations with AWS Lambda

 Have you ever been in a situation where you want to provision or configure things cross-stack?
 Splitting these into logical stacks is always good when dealing with more complex environments.
 I already shared this in one of my previous blogs.
 But this also introduces a different problem!

 Securing an endpoint used to be hard.
 Nowadays, with the cloud, it’s quite easy.
 You only need to know how!
-Assume you have files on S3 that you like to share.
+Assume you have files on Amazon S3 that you like to share.
 You could make the object publicly available.
 This would allow your users to download the file using their browsers simply.
-If you need to scale it, you can add CloudFront.
+If you need to scale it, you can add Amazon CloudFront.
 This would cache the content closer to your users, making sure that your users have the best performance.
 But what if you want to control who can download the file?
 For this, you will need authentication and authorization.

 Become a documentation ninja